Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • There are large initial expenditures, such as the down payment, closing fees and real estate agent fees.

-• There is a higher opportunity cost.
+• There’s a higher opportunity cost.
 In other words, the money you invest in the property could be used to grow your business in other ways.
-You need to determine if that is an issue.
+You need to determine if that’s an issue.

-• You pay for remodeling, repairs and maintenance.
+• You must pay for remodeling, repairs and maintenance.

-• If you outgrow the space, you will have to sell the property.
+• If you outgrow the space, you may need to sell or lease out the property.

 Chervenka noted that there may be additional risks.
 “Property tax and interest rate increases can negatively impact the company’s cash flow, and property values may lower when it is time to move the company [or sell],” she said.